When you run a query using InfoSum Platform, the results returned contain an element of approximation.

 Approximation inherent in algorithms

-When a dataset is normalised on InfoSum Platform, direct identifiers (which identify specific individuals) are irreversibly anonymised.
+When a dataset is normalized on InfoSum Platform, direct identifiers (which identify specific individuals) are irreversibly anonymized.

 As well as guarding individuals' personal data, this process significantly reduces the space occupied by this data, and prepares it for efficient querying.
 In turn, this helps InfoSum Platform respond quickly to queries and reduces costs by limiting the use of resources.

 As an inherent property of this algorithm, it is possible for two individuals to be anonymized to the same value.
 (This effect is similar to a hash collision in a traditional approach.)
 Those individuals' records will then be incorrectly linked, resulting in a degree of approximation in the ultimate query results.

 InfoSum Platform dynamically tunes the algorithm to keep this approximation to an acceptable level.
 This small degree of approximation is a necessary trade-off for the benefits of reduced resource usage and faster query times.